-Sony’s own wireless headset, designed specifically for the PS5 consoles, is an easy top recommendation for anyone who wants a pair of high-quality headphones that are specifically designed to match the PlayStation 5’s aesthetic.
+Sony’s own wireless headset, designed specifically for the PS5 consoles, is an easy recommendation for anyone who wants a pair of high-quality headphones that are specifically designed to match the PlayStation 5’s aesthetic.
 But that’s only part of what makes this headset special — it’s also specifically made to support 3D Audio formats on PS5, so it has the best chance of working with the latest PS5 games and supporting all the little audio cues that developers create, from pinpointing footsteps to copying the sound of wind rushing through the trees above you.

 The headset also has dual noise-canceling mics for better chat quality, and although the sleek design doesn’t make it obvious, there are onboard controls for mic muting, controlling master volume, and adjusting the chat mix.
 It’s also designed for full support of the PSVR!
-The headset charges via USB-C and has a battery life rated for around 12 hours.
+The headset charges via USB-C and has a battery life rated to around 12 hours.

 SteelSeries Arctis 7P

-SteelSeries comes out swinging with the excellent Arctis 7P, a wireless headset designed for PlayStation 5 (plus compatibility with PC, Switch, Android, and more).
+Steelseries also has the excellent Arctis 7P, a somewhat more affordable wireless headset designed for PlayStation 5 (plus compatibility with PC, Switch, Android, and more).
 SteelSeries created this headset to support low-latency gameplay, which means audio data is less likely to get lost on the 2.4GHz wireless connection, and you get to hear every little detail more reliably.

 Razer BlackShark V2X